flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 ## Introduction

 The FlyByWire A32NX has implemented the Airbus A320 Autoland feature.
-This guide shall give you a realistic description on when and how to use it correctly and successfully.
+This guide shall give you a realistic description of when and how to use it correctly and successfully.

 !!! info "Standard Operation"
-    The focus of this guide is on standard operations without failures as these are not yet implemented in the A32NX.
+    The focus of this guide is on standard operations without failures, as these are not yet implemented in the A32NX.

-In flight simulation the Autoland feature is an often requested feature as many simmers use it as a substitute to learn how to land manually.
-And for recreational flight simulation this is of course ok.
+In flight simulation, the Autoland feature is an often requested feature, as many simmers use it as a substitute to learning how to land manually.
+And for recreational flight simulation, this is of course ok.

-In real life autoland is very rarely used and requires special considerations and extra training and certifications by the flight crew.
-In fact many pilots feel it's more stressful to use autoland as they are not in control but need to monitor the systems very closely, so they can take manual control at any time.
+In real life, Autoland is very rarely used and requires special considerations and extra training and certifications by the flight crew.
+In fact, many pilots feel it's more stressful to use Autoland as they are not in control but need to monitor the systems very closely, so they can take manual control at any time.

-This is on top of the fact that autoland is mostly used in very bad visual situations where the pilots have little to no visual references and have to trust the autopilot to successfully perform the autoland.
+This is on top of the fact that Autoland is mostly used in very bad visual situations where the pilots have little to no visual references and have to trust the autopilot to successfully perform the Autoland.

 In summary:

 - Autoland is not a replacement for learning and training how to land manually.
 - Special training and certification is required for real pilots.
 - Aircraft and airport must have the appropriate capability.
 - It requires a high amount of preparation and limiting conditions need to be checked constantly (e.g. maximum crosswind).
 - Autoland requires high focus from the flight crew monitoring the systems and to always be ready to take over for a go around.
-Pilot flying (PF) usually will look outside the aircraft while pilot monitoring (PM) will watch the instruments.
+Pilot flying (PF) will usually look outside the aircraft, while pilot monitoring (PM) will watch the instruments.

-## Real World Considerations
+## Real-World Considerations

 ### When to Use Autoland

-When low visibility operations (LVO) CAT III are enforced the use of Autoland is required.
+When low visibility operations (LVO) CAT III are enforced, the use of Autoland is required.
 LVO operations are either announced via ATIS or ATC.

-Performing an Autoland is permissible for CAT II / CAT III runways even when low visibility operations (LVO) are not enforced and this may even extend to CAT I runways.
+Performing an Autoland is permissible for CAT II / CAT III runways even when low visibility operations (LVO) are not enforced, and this may even extend to CAT I runways.

 Autoland can also be subject to local procedures and authorities.